obsxrver/ComfyUI-Distributed/README.md

 - Static distribution for similar/same GPUs
 - Supports both single images and image batches

+#### Convenience
+- Automatically set up your local workers and easily add remote and cloud workers
+- Manage the workers through the UI panel
+- Easily convert any workflow to a distributed one, using no more than 2 nodes

 #### Management & Monitoring
 - **Worker Management** - Launch and monitor workers from the UI
 - **Network Support** - Use GPUs across different machines on your network